 The idea is that you swap your mid-morning and mid-afternoon snacks and lunch with a lunch box full of food.
 Simon believes that eating this way will re-train your mind and body to enjoy healthy food, you'll enjoy losing weight and the diet will help shrink your stomach - so you'll want less food.

-You can still eat your regular breakfast – even if it’s a fry-up.
-You can drink alcohol and you can have your usual dinner – even if it’s a takeaway!
-But the long-term plan is that after a week or so you’ll have noticed the weight loss and you’ll feel much healthier.
-You’ll feel motivated and inspired to ditch your bad habits and swap for some of the meals outlined in Simon’s book.
+You can still eat your regular breakfast - even if it's a fry-up.
+You don't need to give up alcohol (opens in new tab) and you can have your usual dinner - even if it's a takeaway!
+But the long-term plan is that after a week or so you'll have noticed the weight loss and you'll feel much healthier.
+You'll feel motivated and inspired to ditch your bad habits and swap for some of the meals outlined in Simon's book.

-After about a week most people notice such a difference that they want to change the way they eat for life and they want to start eating healthy breakfasts and dinners too.
+After about a week most people notice such a difference that they want to change the way they eat for life and they want to start eating healthy low-calorie breakfasts (opens in new tab) and healthy lunches and dinners (opens in new tab) too.